gnat79/quizgen/README.md

 1. Text (probably we can use Markdown for that part: https://daringfireball.net/projects/markdown/)
 2. Math typesetting (we can use LaTeX and/or MathML and/or MathJAX to display)
 3. Math objects
-  a.
-Functions
+  a) Functions
-  b.
-Matrices
+  b) Matrices
-  c.
-Graphs
+  c) Graphs
 4. Code (Python)
-  a.
-Generate random instances of a problem.
+  a) Generate random instances of a problem.
-  b.
-Generate solutions to a problem.
+  b) Generate solutions to a problem.
-  c.
-Show hints to solving a problem.
+  c) Show hints to solving a problem.
 5. Metadata:
-  a.
-Tags
+  a) Tags
-  b.
-Topic
+  b) Topic
-  c.
-Author
+  c) Author
-  d.
-Date
+  d) Date
-  e.
-Version
+  e) Version

 Each problem will have the following sections:
 1. Python code